Making Algebra Meaningful With Technology

 This is powerful, meaningful use of algebraic symbolism.
 The building of purposeful algebraic structures using real language supports students in making sense of what they are doing, and validates the algebraic expressions which they can then go on to produce.
 Able students should still be expected to compute the algebraic forms required and perhaps validate them using a variety of means.

 This use of real language for the definition of functions and variables has previously only existed on CAS (computer algebra software) and even there only rarely used.
-The new TI-Nspire in both CAS and non-CAS forms supports this use of real language.
+TI-Nspire in both CAS and non-CAS forms supports this use of real language.

 Of course, it is wonderful to have CAS facilities when they are needed.
 Using CAS we can actually display the function in its symbolic form, and then compute derivative and exact solution, arriving at the theoretical solution to this problem.
 The best fold occurs when the height of the fold is 7 cm, exactly one third of the width of the page.